Metro ethernet: What it is, benefits & how it works

 Encryption for safer data

-Some metro ethernet setups include secure tunneling protocols like MACsec or MPLS, which scramble data so hackers can’t read it.
+Some metro ethernet setups include secure protocols like MACsec or MPLS, which scramble data so hackers can’t read it.
 Even if someone tries to intercept your information, encryption keeps it safe.

 Blocking cyber threats